starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/troubleshooting.md

 #### (Installation) Could not write to "C:\Users\XYZ\AppData\Local\PS4KeyboardAndMouseAdapter"
-Can you check two things,
+Can you check three things,
 * PS4KeyboardAndMouseAdapter.exe is not running
+* PS Remote play is not running
 * your antivirus hasnt quarantined PS4KeyboardAndMouseAdapter.exe (we have been flagged as a virus because we arent vetted by a big/known/trusted corporation). <br> We submit executable scans to https://www.virustotal.com/ for every release, and they have yet to detect a real threat.

 #### (Runtime) Application says "need to install remote play" but I already have it installed